Canal age: Engineering requirements

-The Mohawk River (a tributary of the Hudson) rises near Lake Ontario and runs in a glacial meltwater channel just north of the Catskill range of the Appalachian Mountains, separating them from the geologically distinct Adirondacks to the north.
-The Mohawk and Hudson valleys form the only cut across the Appalachians north of Alabama, allowing an almost complete water route from New York City in the south to Lakes Ontario and Erie in the west.
-Along its course and from these lakes, other Great Lakes, and to a lesser degree, related rivers, a large part of the continent's interior (and many settlements) would be made well connected to the Eastern seaboard.
+The Mohawk River, a tributary of the Hudson River, rises near Lake Ontario and runs in a glacial meltwater channel just north of the Catskill range of the Appalachian Mountains, separating them from the geologically distinct Adirondacks to the north.
+The Mohawk and Hudson valleys form the only cut across the Appalachians north of Alabama, allowing an almost complete water route from New York City in the south to Lake Ontario and Lake Erie in the west.
+Along its course and from these lakes, other Great Lakes, and to a lesser degree, related rivers, a large part of the continent's interior and many settlements were well connected to the Eastern seaboard.

 The problem was that the land rises about 600 ft from the Hudson to Lake Erie.
 Locks at the time could handle up to 12 ft, so even with the heftiest cuttings and viaducts, fifty locks would be required along the 360 mi canal.
 Such a canal would be expensive to build even with modern technology; in 1800, the expense was barely imaginable.
 President Thomas Jefferson called it "a little short of madness" and rejected it; however, Hawley interested New York Governor DeWitt Clinton in the project.
 There was much opposition, and the project was ridiculed as "Clinton's folly" and "Clinton's ditch."
 In 1817, though, Clinton received approval from the legislature for $7 million for construction.

 The original canal was 363 mi long, from Albany on the Hudson to Buffalo on Lake Erie.
 The channel was cut 40 ft wide and 4 ft deep, with removed soil piled on the downhill side to form a walkway known as a towpath.

 Its construction, through limestone and mountains, proved a daunting task.
 The canal was built using some of the most advanced engineering technology from Holland.
 In 1823 construction reached the Niagara Escarpment, necessitating the building of five locks along a 3 mi corridor to carry the canal over the escarpment.
 To move earth, animals pulled a "slip scraper" (similar to a bulldozer).
 The sides of the canal were lined with stone set in clay, and the bottom was also lined with clay.
 The stonework required hundreds of German masons, who later built many of New York's buildings.
 All labor on the canal depended upon human (and animal) power or the force of water.
 Engineering techniques developed during its construction included the building of aqueducts to redirect water; one aqueduct was 950 ft long to span 800 ft of river.
 As the canal progressed, the crews and engineers working on the project developed expertise and became a skilled labor force.